bwsw/t-streams/docs/source/Ts-Architecture.rst

 Data Flow
 -------------------

-Now having a general idea on the T-streams architecture you can easily understand the data flow in T-streams.
+Now having a general idea of the T-streams architecture you can easily understand the data flow in T-streams.

 Look at the figure below.
 It demonstrates the data flow between a Producer and a Subscriber.